Both the apps Google Sheets and Microsoft Excel, serve the same purpose i.e. they both work on the concept of Spread Sheets.

 No such feature is present in MS Excel which would help us pick any kind of data of the stock market.

-MS Excel is an apt choice when we talk about handling large amount of data efficiently.
+MS Excel is an apt choice when we talk about handling a large amount of data efficiently.
 It remains fast and responsive even when loads of data has been put in the spreadsheet.

 But, Google Sheets seems to become slow as the amount of data being added to it increases.
 As a result, this leads to delayed responses.

-As with MS Excel, if we are working on files which are locally saved on our system, we will have to save the file manually each time by clicking on the save button or by pressing Ctrl + S.
+As with MS Excel, if we are working on files that are locally saved on our system, we will have to save the file manually each time by clicking on the save button or by pressing Ctrl + S.

 On the contrary, Google Sheets will save all the data automatically for you.